noi-techpark/odh-docs/source/howto/tourism/alpinebits.rst

 How to access Open Data Hub AlpineBits Server as a client
 =========================================================

-The AlpineBits Alliance strives to develop and to spread a standard format to exchange data.
 In this howto, we show how to retrieve data from the AlpineBits Server endpoint for the Open Data Hub located at https://alpinebits.opendatahub.bz.it/AlpineBits, by using the (Linux) command line--in particular the :command:`curl` application, and the popular `Postman` API development environment.
 An example call can be